Ryanbaiyansong/music_find/README.md

 ## Project Summary

-- Based on people's Spotify listening history and artists preferences.A website for music lover to get personalized up-to-date concert ticket information
+- Based on people's Spotify listening history and artists preferences.
+A website for music lover to get personalized up-to-date concert ticket information

 ### Technologies Used: